Leptospermum scoparium var. scoparium

 Red / Pink

-The capsules are long persistent so invariably mature plants always possess at least some capsules.
+The capsules are long persistent so invariably mature plants possess at least some capsules.

 Very easy from fresh seed.
 Seed must be sown fresh, even if left for a few weeks before sowing viability can drop, especially if seed is allowed to dry out.
 Difficult from cuttings.

-Not threatened, though some stands are at risk from clearance for farmland or through felling for firewood.
+Although widespread and common, some stands are at risk from clearance for farmland or through felling for firewood.
+The recent (2017) arrival of myrtle rust (Austropuccinia psidii) may pose a more serious threat to Leptospermum (see below).

 2n = 22